jambo0624/realtime-load-predictions/README.md

 - **Backend**: API services and data processing pipelines (future development)
 - **Frontend**: User interface for visualizing predictions and metrics (future development)

-## ML Engine

-The ML Engine contains two versions of our prediction models:

-- **Version 1 (v1)**: Basic implementation with limited features
-- **Version 2 (v2)**: Advanced implementation with rich feature engineering

-Each version includes preprocessing, training, and prediction components.

 ### Data Features

 Detailed data field descriptions can be found in the ML Engine documentation.